Lattice 3-polytopes with few lattice points: Classification of -polytopes with five lattice points

-Figure~\ref{fig:(4,1)} shows the possibilities for point $(a,b)$ for the first three cases of $(c,d)$, namely $(c,d)=\{(0,1), (1,2), (1,3)\}$.
-The figures must be read in the same way as Figure~\ref{fig:(3,1)}.
-Each lattice point creates an excluded wedge for the positions of $(a,b)$.
-The only novelty is that now we have also an excluded (open) half-plane, the one defined by $|b|>d$, so that the allowed region (the white region in the pictures) gets smaller and smaller and it becomes lattice-point-free (and eventually empty) for $d\ge 4$ (picture left to the reader).
+Figure~\ref{fig:(4,1)} shows the possibilities for point $(a,b)$ for the first three cases of $(c,d)$, namely $(c,d)=\{(1,1), (1,2), (1,3)\}$.
+The figures are read in the same way as Figure~\ref{fig:(3,1)}.
+Each lattice point in the negative orthant creates an excluded wedge for $(a,b)$.
+The only novelty is that now we have also an excluded (open) half-plane, the one defined by $d>b$, so that the allowed region (the white region in the pictures) gets smaller and smaller and it becomes lattice-point-free (and eventually empty) for $d\ge 4$ (picture left to the reader).

-The crosses in the three pictures (9, 5 and 2, respectively) give a priori $16$ possibilities for the points $(a,b)$ and $(c,d)$, that is, for the points $p_4$ and $p_5$ of our original problem.
-Namely:
+The $9+5+2$ crosses in the three pictures give a priori the following $16$ possibilities for the parameters $(a,b,c,d)$: